You may want to think twice before trying Downward Dog.

 A 2018 study found that yoga causes musculoskeletal pain in 10 percent of people, and exacerbates 21 percent of existing injuries.

-“The study found that most ‘new’ yoga pain was in the upper extremities [shoulders, elbows, wrists, hands] possibly due to Downward Dog and similar postures that put weight on the upper limbs,” Evangelos Pappas, PhD, an associate professor of musculoskeletal physiotherapy at The University of Sydney in Australia and lead researcher of the study, said in a press release.
+“The study found that most ‘new’ yoga pain was in the upper extremities [shoulders, elbows, wrists, hands] possibly due to Downward Dog and similar postures that put weight on the upper limbs,” Evangelos Pappas, PhD, an associate professor of musculoskeletal physiotherapy at The University of Sydney in Australia and lead researcher of the study, says in a press release.

 The researchers surveyed a total of 354 people who took at least one yoga class from one of two yoga studios in New York.
-About 95 percent of the participants were women, and averaged 45 years of age.
+About 95 percent of the participants were women, and they averaged 45 years of age.